jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

    - If we ever print this, it will be printed over 2 cards and not as a double-faced one, because I want a printed version of this set to be playable as-is without sleeves (as Richard Garfield intended).
  - Is a Painter Spirit instead of Painter God because The Curator is Renoir's *ethereal* form that allows him to escape his prison at the bottom of the Monolith.
  - In terms of Planeswalker design it revolves around the Nevron/Painter alliance and abilities that benefit them both.
+ - 29/11/2025: Mana costs adjusted so that he can be a 5c Nevron commander.

 ## The Fate of the Canvas